pk527/Multi-Agent-Simulation-of-Formula-1-Pit-Stop-Strategy-Using-Game-Theory/README.md

 # 🌟 Multi-Agent Simulation of Pit Stop Strategy Using Game Theory

 Welcome to the official repository of **Multi-Agent Simulation of Pit Stop Strategy Using Game Theory**, where **F1 racing meets intelligent decision-making**.
-This project models pit stop strategies of Formula 1 teams like Ferrari and McLaren using **Bayesian game theory** and **agent-based simulation**, delivering an **interactive HTML dashboard** packed with visual insights and analytical tools.
+This project models pit stop strategies of Formula 1 teams like Ferrari and McLaren using **Bayesian game theory** and **agent-based simulation**, delivering an **interactive python  dashboard in HTML File** packed with visual insights and analytical tools.

 > 💡 *"In F1, milliseconds matter.
 Pit stop decisions can win or lose races.
 This project simulates those decisions under uncertainty using game theory."*